publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schD/ptI/sptC/m__us_usc_t26_s418E.md

         (3) __Determination of resource benefit level__

-            The plan sponsor of a plan in critical status, as described in subsection 1 432(b)(2),hall determine in writing for each insolvency year the resource benefit level and the level of basic benefits no later than 3 months before the insolvency year.
+            The plan sponsor of a plan in critical status, as described in subsection 1 432(b)(2), shall determine in writing for each insolvency year the resource benefit level and the level of basic benefits no later than 3 months before the insolvency year.

         (4) For purposes of this subsection, the value of plan assets shall be the value of the available plan assets determined under regulations prescribed by the Secretary of the Treasury.